 - MSc International Health Management

-Each programme focuses on extremely important and relevant subjects within business and beyond.
-In this article you will find out more about each class, students, their motivations for joining their programme and what the future holds.
+In this article you will find out more about each class, the students, their motivations for joining their programme and what’s in store for them.

 What does the new class look like?

-At Imperial, a key priority for us is fostering a diverse learning environment.
-Having a class that is made up of a variety of backgrounds challenges our students and encourages them to consider alternative ways of thinking.
-In this year’s Specialised Masters’ group, this is apparent thanks to the 71 nationalities that make up the 458 strong cohort.
+Having a class that is made up of such varied individuals challenges our students and encourages them to consider alternative ways of thinking.
+This year’s group have a wealth of learning opportunities available to them thanks to the 77 nationalities that make up the 449 strong cohort.

 MSc Business Analytics

 Ranked #5 in the world in the QS World University Rankings, MSc Business Analytics at Imperial prepares graduates for a future of data-driven and evidence-based decision making.
 Although grounded in rigorous technical and quantitative training, our programme is also highly applied.
-Electives and projects are sector-focussed, giving you the opportunity to tailor the programme to your interests.
+Electives and projects are sector-focussed, giving students the opportunity to tailor the programme to their interests.

-This year’s full-time, on-campus programme achieves a near equal gender balance (53% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Economics (27%), Engineering/Technology (20%), Mathematics (18%), Business/Management (16%).
+This year’s full-time, on-campus programme achieves strong female representation (60% female) and has students that come from a wide variety of academic backgrounds, with the most popular being: Business/Management (22%), Mathematics (19%), Finance/Accounting (17%) and Engineering/Technology (17%).

-The online, part-time programme students have an average age of 28, demonstrating how many of these students take advantage of the part-time nature of the programme and continue working in their current role where they are able to apply the programme content to their day-to-day projects.
+The online, part-time programme students have an average age of 28, with many of them choosing to take advantage of the part-time nature of the programme and continue working in their current role where they are able to apply the learnings to their day-to-day projects.